Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information: Supplementary Text

 is a convex combination of the points corresponding to the covariants $P$ and $Q$.
+It follows that the entanglement polytopes are convex (replace $P$ and $Q$ by their respective powers).
 If we allow for formal linear combinations of covariants of different degree or weight, we thus obtain a graded algebra, and it is well-known that this algebra is \emph{finitely generated}, i.e., there exist finitely many covariants $P_1, \ldots, P_m$ such that any other covariant can be expressed as a linear combination of monomials in the $P_j$.
 In the literature, this is typically phrased as the well-known statement that the algebra $\CC[\mathcal H]^U$ of $U$-invariant polynomials is finitely generated \cite{kraft85,grosshans97}; \eqref{multiplication} then corresponds to the ordinary multiplication of functions.
 As noted in \cite{brion87}, finite generation implies that moment polytopes are compact convex polytopes.
 Using \autoref{main thm}, we can slightly sharpen this result for the case of entanglement polytopes: